AndresICM/16S_metabarcoding_phyloseq/README.md

 ## Alpha diversity

-First we are going to rarefy all samples to an even depth.
+First, we are going to rarefy all samples to an even depth.

 ```
 min_lib <- min(sample_sums(Valp))
 Valp_r <- rarefy_even_depth(Valp, sample.size = min_lib, verbose = FALSE, replace = TRUE)
 ```

-Then we can graph de diversity with plot_richness.
+Then, we can graph de diversity with plot_richness.
 This will create graphics with several alpha diversity indicators (Observed, Chao, ACE, Shannon, Simpson, InvSimpson and Fisher)

 ```
 p <- plot_richness(Valp_r, "Number","Treatment")